 Office: Social Sciences and Humanities 2147

-My vision for education is student centered and requires a transition from an instructional to a learning paradigm.
-I strive to empower my students to think critically and creatively about the economic, social, and environmental challenges of our times in an interactive learning environment that extends beyond the classroom.
+My vision of education is student-centered and based on a learning rather than an instructional paradigm.
+I want to empower my students to think critically and creatively about the economic, social, and environmental challenges of our times in an interactive learning environment that extends beyond my lectures.

-My research addresses health, environmental, and social aspects of our food system with the goal of supporting a shift towards healthier and more sustainable food choices through policy interventions.
+My research addresses the complexities of our food system with the goal of supporting a shift towards healthier and more sustainable food choices through policy interventions.

-Gail Woodward-Lopez, MPH, RD; Janice Kao, MPH, RD; Kristin Kiesel, PhD; Markell Lewis Miller, MPH; Maria Boyle, MS, RD; Soledad Drago-Ferguson, MPH; Ellen Braff-Guajardo, JD; Patricia Crawford, DrPH, RD 2014.
+Gail Woodward-Lopez, Janice Kao, Kristin Kiesel, Markell Lewis Miller, Maria Boyle, Soledad Drago-Ferguson, Ellen Braff-Guajardo, and Patricia Crawford 2014.
 Is Scratch Cooking a Cost Effective Way to Prepare Healthy School Meals with US Department of Agriculture Foods?
 Journal of the Academy of Nutrition and Dietetics 114(9): 1349-1358.

-Kristin Kiesel, Sofia B. Villas-Boas 2013.
+Kristin Kiesel and Sofia B. Villas-Boas 2013.
 Can Information Costs Affect Consumer Choice?
 Nutritional Labels in a Supermarket Experiment.
 International Journal of Industrial Organization 31(2): 153-163. pdf-file

 Rui Huang and Kristin Kiesel 2012.
 Does limited access at school result in compensation at home?
 The effect of soft drink bans in schools on purchase patterns outside of schools.
 European Review of Agricultural Economics.
 39 (5): 797-820. pdf-file